PavlinaVoutsidou/DownloadFiles.Library/README.md

-# DownloadFiles.Library
+# 📦 DownloadFiles.Library

-A simple .NET library for downloading files asynchronously with built-in retry and timeout support.
+A lightweight .NET library for downloading files from external sources, including HTTP endpoints and Azure Blob Storage.
+It supports configurable retries, timeouts, and robust error handling using Polly.

 ## Features

-- Async file downloads using `HttpClient`
-- Automatic retry on transient failures
+- Download files over HTTP
+- Download blobs from Azure Blob Storage
+- Retry logic with exponential backoff using Polly
-- Configurable timeout for download attempts
+- Timeout support for HTTP requests
-- Easy to integrate and extend
+- Extensible and testable design
+- Minimal dependencies